-Flash and CGM education pack for primary care now available
+CGM education pack for primary care now available

-The education package, titled ‘Implementing Glucose Sensing in Primary Care’, has been endorsed by the Primary Care Diabetes Society (PCDS) and Diabetes Technology Network (DTN-UK), and has been developed in response to the latest NICE guidelines (NG17 and NG28) recommending wider access on the NHS to flash and CGM for people living with diabetes.
+The education package, titled ‘Implementing Glucose Sensing in Primary Care’, has been endorsed by the Primary Care Diabetes Society (PCDS) and Diabetes Technology Network (DTN-UK), and has been developed in response to the latest NICE guidelines (NG17 and NG28) recommending wider access on the NHS to CGM for people living with diabetes.

 This means that many more people throughout the UK will have access to such technology, with many prescriptions coming in primary care.
 As with all changes in practice, knowledge and confidence for healthcare professionals to safely implement are essential.